rayed-therap/human-activity-recognition-smartwartch/README.md

 4. Standing
 5. Climbing stairs

+I intend to preprocess the data into sequences of length 60 (corresponding to 3 seconds of data) using the triaxial accelerometer and gyroscope readings as features (6 in total) and train a LSTM network.
+It is my hope that the LSTM layer will be able to learn the patterns inherent in these activities and prove to be a robust classifier.
+Furthermore, I hope that this model can be used for other downstream tasks such as human identification [4].

 ### Metrics
 The metric for this task is accuracy.
 Since, it is a multi-class classification task with a balanced dataset, a simple accuracy score will suffice to measure the model's performance.
 Accuracy is defined as follows: